Applying the metallicity-dependent binary fraction to double white dwarf formation: Implications for LISA: Abstract

 \section{Abstract}

 Short-period double white dwarf (DWD) binaries will be the most prolific source of gravitational waves (GWs) for the Laser Interferometer Space Antenna (LISA).
-Not only will tens of thousands of DWDs be individually resolved, but DWDs with GW frequencies below $\sim1\,\rm{mHz}$ will be the dominant contributor to a stochastic foreground caused by confusion from overlapping GW signals, limiting the detectability of individual sources of all kinds.
-Population modeling of Galactic DWDs typically assumes a standard binary fraction of $50\%$.
-However, recent observations have shown that the binary fraction of close ($P_{\text{orb}}$ $\leq 10^4$ days) solar-type stars exhibits a strong anti-correlation with metallicity.
-In this study we perform the first simulation of the Galactic DWD population observable by LISA which incorporates an empirically-derived metallicity-dependent binary fraction.
-We simulate DWDs using the binary population synthesis suite \cosmic\ and incorporate a metallicity-dependent star formation history to create a Galactic population of short-period DWDs.
+DWDs with GW frequencies below $\sim1\,\rm{mHz}$ will be the dominant contributor to a stochastic foreground caused by overlapping GW signals.
+Population modeling of Galactic DWDs typically assumes a binary fraction of $50\%$ and a log-uniform Zero Age Main Sequence (ZAMS) orbital period distribution.
+However, recent observations have shown that the binary fraction of close, solar-type stars exhibits a strong anti-correlation with metallicity which modulates the ZAMS orbital period distribution below $10^4$ days.
+In this study we perform the first simulation of the Galactic DWD population observable by LISA which incorporates an empirically-derived metallicity-dependent binary fraction, using the binary population synthesis suite \cosmic\ and a metallicity-dependent star formation history.
 We compare two models: one which assumes a metallicity-dependent binary fraction, and one with a binary fraction of 50\%.
+We repeat our analysis for three different assumptions for Roche-lobe overflow interactions.
 We find that while metallicity impacts the evolution and intrinsic properties of our simulated DWD progenitor binaries, the LISA-resolvable populations of the two models remain roughly indistinguishable.
-However, the size of the total Galactic DWD population orbiting in the LISA frequency band is reduced by more than half when accounting for a metallicity-dependent binary fraction.
-This effect serves to lower the confusion foreground, effectively increasing the sensitivity for detecting all types of low-frequency LISA sources.
-We repeat our analysis for three different assumptions for Roche-lobe overflow interactions and find the population reduction to be robust when a metallicity-dependent binary fraction is assumed.
+However, the size of the total Galactic DWD population orbiting in the LISA frequency band is reduced by more than half when accounting for a metallicity-dependent binary fraction for two of our four variations, which also lowers the effective foreground.
+The LISA population remains unchanged in number for two variations, highlighting the sensitivity of the population to binary evolution prescriptions.

 \keywords{Binary stars --- Stellar evolution --- GW astronomy}